DEV Community

 Backend Architecture

 1. The Client sends a Play request to a Backend running on AWS.
-Netflix uses Amazon's Elastic Load Balancer (ELB) service to route traffic to its services.
+Netflix routes traffic to its services using Amazon's Elastic Load Balancer (ELB) service.

 2. AWS ELB will forward that request to the API Gateway Service.
-Netflix uses Zuul as its API gateway, which is built to allow dynamic routing, traffic monitoring, and security, resilience to failures at the edge of the cloud deployment.
+Netflix uses Zuul as its API gateway, which is built to allow dynamic routing, traffic monitoring, security, and resilience to failures at the edge of cloud deployment.

-3. Application API component is the core business logic behind Netflix operations.
-There are several types of API corresponding to different user activities such as Signup API, Discovery/Recommendation API for retrieving video recommendation.
-In this scenario, the forwarded request from API Gateway Service is handled by Play API.
+3. The application API component is the core business logic behind Netflix's operations.
+Several types of API correspond to different user activities, such as the Signup API and the Discovery/Recommendation API for retrieving video recommendations.
+In this scenario, the forwarded request from the API Gateway Service is handled by the Play API.

 4. Play API will call a microservice or a sequence of microservices to fulfill the request.

-5. Microservices are mostly stateless small programs, there can be thousands of these services communicating with each other.
+5. Microservices are mostly stateless small programs.
+Thousands of these services can communicate with each other.

 6. Microservices can save or get data from a data store during this process.

-7. Microservices can send events for tracking user activities or other data to the Stream Processing Pipeline for either real-time processing of personalized recommendations or batch processing of business intelligence tasks.
+7. Microservices can send events to track user activities or other data to the Stream Processing Pipeline for either real-time processing of personalized recommendations or batch processing of business intelligence tasks.

-8. The data coming out of the Stream Processing Pipeline can be persistent to other data stores such as AWS S3, Hadoop HDFS, Cassandra, etc.
+8. The Stream Processing Pipeline data can be persistented to other data stores such as AWS S3, Hadoop HDFS, Cassandra, etc.

 3. Backend Components